 It lay derelict for many years, with its garden very overgrown and, as can be seen from the photo, was vandalised and eventually gutted by fire.

 I noticed that something was happening in the middle of September.
 Workmen were on site clearing the dense vegetation and building bonfires to burn it and some of the remaining timber from the house.
-I took the above photo and, the next time I was in the area the bulldozers were on site and had knocked the house down, leaving the pile of rubble seen in the third photo.
+I took the above photo and, the next time I was in the area the bulldozers were on site and had knocked the house down, leaving only a pile of rubble.

 No doubt quite soon a new house and garden will occupy this spot*.
 In the meantime, does anyone know anything of the history of this house?
 From its location, and from the style of the house, it must have been a luxurious home in its day.
 The photograph below shows what appears to have been a fishpond, complete with rustic bridge, in what remains of the garden; a testament to happier times and better days.